 The software installation process is pretty routine as compared with other software installation processes.
-If you have already installed the Pearson IT Certification Practice Test software from another Pearson product, you do not need to reinstall the software.
-Instead, just launch the software on your desktop and proceed to activate the practice exam from this book by using the activation code included in the DVD sleeve.
-The following steps outline the installation process:
+If you have already installed the Pearson IT Certification Practice Test software from

 - Step 1.
 Insert the DVD into your PC. - Step 2.
 The software that automatically runs is the Cisco Press software to access and use all DVD-based features, including the exam engine and the DVD-only appendixes.
 From the main menu, click the Install the Exam Engine option. - Step 3.
 Respond to windows prompts as with any typical software installation process.